 - Add fish sauce, lime juice, tamarind puree, and chili flakes.

-- Stir everything together, taste, and adjust the flavor with more sugar, fish sauce, or tamarind juice.
+- Stir everything, taste, and adjust the flavor with more sugar, fish sauce, or tamarind juice.

 - Lastly, add toasted rice powder and mix well.
-Add 1-2 Tbsp of water if the sauce is too thick, and adjust with more fish sauce, lime juice, honey, or tamarind.
+Add 1-2 tablespoons of water if the sauce is too thick, and adjust with more fish sauce, lime juice, honey, or tamarind.